Burn Ban Status and Fire Danger

 Please consult By-law #53-19 Open Air Burn By-Law for the limited types of burning permitted during a Municipal Burn Ban.

-If you observe someone not adhering to a Burn Ban, please call 911 and report the fire.
+If you observe someone not adhering to a Municipal Burn Ban, please call 911 and report the fire.

 Failure to comply with a Municipal Burn Ban could result in:

-• a fine according to the Schedule of Fines
+• a fine according to the Schedule of Fines;

 • financial responsibility for all expenses incurred for the purpose of investigating, controlling and extinguishing the fire set or left to burn.